 Aaron quit his job to take on full-time father duties to his and Yuna’s twins, leaving Yuna as the sole breadwinner of the family.
-She earns $3,500 a month, which entitles their household to AHG of $15,000.
+She earns $3,500 a month, which entitles their household to new EHG of $60,000.
 They plan to buy a 3-room flat in Choa Chu Kang to live with Aaron’s elderly father, a retired widower.

-Conclusion: Combining this year’s PHG increase with last year’s Family Grant bump really levels the playing field between resale flats and BTOs for couples.
+Conclusion: The past few years’ enhancements for the CPF Family Grant, PHG and EHG really levels the playing field between resale flats and BTOs for couples.
 It’s now possible to get a resale flat for about the same price as a BTO, with no waiting time needed – and you won’t have to compromise on the location.

 Er, but I’m single.
 What housing grant do I get?

 Well, first of all, you have been accorded unprecedented legitimacy on national television!